songyandong/documentation/api/README.md

 ### **NetServers**

 **Description**
-Obtain the service node information corresponding to the current POSS node.
+Obtain the service node information corresponding to the current PPIO node.

 **Parameters**
 None.